placerda/pulmo-sense/README.md

 ### Training Models

-To train models, use the shell scripts provided in the `shell/` directory.
-Example:
+Use the shell scripts in the `shell/` directory to train models.
+For example:

 ```bash
 bash shell/train_vgg_multiclass.sh
 ```

+Alternatively, train models using **Azure Machine Learning** by referencing the notebooks in the `/notebooks` directory.
+These notebooks include examples for training various models (e.g., CNN, LSTM, VGG, and ViT) using Azure's compute resources.

 ### Adding Custom Models or Datasets

-1. Add a dataset handler in the `datasets/` directory.
+1. Add a dataset handler to the `datasets/` directory.
-2. Update or create a training script in `scripts/train/`.
+2. Create or modify a training script in `scripts/train/`.
-3. Customize shell scripts in `shell/`.
+3. Update the relevant shell scripts in `shell/` as needed.

 ---